-You can use Adobe Spark to crop video Mac.
+You can use Adobe Creative Cloud Express.
 Check out your options when it comes to video editing apps for Mac.

 There’s also equipment you can use to reduce the toll video editing can take on your computer.
 Whenever possible, use an external hard drive to store your footage, so that you won’t end up using all the memory on your computer.
 Add extra monitors so you can look at multiple workflows at once.